eecsdco/prelims_scheduler/README.md

 If you're going to be debugging this on a remote machine, be sure to add your local machine to the `debugtoolbar.hosts` entry in `development.ini`.

+In `development.ini`, there is a variable, `dev_user`, that is logged in automatically when in development mode.

 ### That's it!

 You should be able to visit the site at <localhost:6543/>.